regis-zang/ExploringRscriptAndSAPPredictiveAnalysis/2_R_Script.md

 To run , just click in the button Run or Ctrl+Shift+Enter.
 Congratulation , now you have the data source to go to next step.
-SAC modeling>
+Google Drive>
 <image R_Script004>